Franc1sco/CS2-Parachute/README.md

 # CS2-Parachute

-Simple Parachute function when you keep pressed E button.
+Parachute function when you keep pressed E on the air.

 ### Requirments
 [CounterStrikeSharp](https://github.com/roflmuffin/CounterStrikeSharp/)